Jennifer Fowlow, founder of Wild North Flowers, a floral shop that features 100 percent Ontario-grown arrangements.

 Fowlow makes a $500 contribution to a local charity that her business selects every month, in whatever form the charity needs the most.
 “Sometimes it’s arrangements, like bouquets sent out to top volunteers or flowers to decorate a fundraising event,” she says.
 Most recently, her team has been bringing potted plants into places that couldn’t otherwise afford them.
-(Fowlow is especially proud of how her team beautified the Women’s Own Withdrawal Management Centre and a local chapter of Planned Parenthood, a United Way agency.)
+(Fowlow is especially proud of how her team beautified the Women’s Own Withdrawal Management Centre and a local chapter of Planned Parenthood, an agency funded by United Way.)
 “We just see what they need and then match accordingly.”

 Who inspired Fowlow to give back

 Her grandfather taught her at an early age that community is the lifeblood of business.
 “It was very important to him to constantly give back to the people who supported him, because without the local community, his business wouldn’t have existed.”

 Ranunculus.
 “It looks like it has a thousand layers.
 As it ages, they become even more beautiful as all those layers come down.”
 Also, hellebore.
 “There’s something about the colours in them—subtle and understated, but so beautiful.”

 Most beautiful weed

 Grapevine: “We love it, especially in the fall when the leaves start changing colour.”

 Send flowers on a random Tuesday.
 “There’s nothing nicer than a ‘just thinking of you’ gift.
 Whenever we get those orders, we all swoon.”